The Gap

 We are preparing kids for a version of work that no longer exists.

 What it rewards is not superior intelligence.
 It is imagination, curiosity, and the drive to keep going until the thing in your head exists in the world.
-Those are not gifts a few kids are born with.
+Those are not gifts that only a few kids are born with.
 They are habits any kid can build when they are given something real to make.

 None of this required special talent or training.
 Just access and the freedom to explore.
 How many kids could be doing the same thing right now if someone showed them where to start?

 The tools that have arrived in the last few years are reshaping what careers look like, faster than schools or families are adjusting.
 Some roles are being absorbed into the tools.
 More are being amplified by them.
-The ones worth paying attention to are the ones where human judgment, care, and craft get sharper when paired with the tools, not replaced by them.
+The ones worth paying attention to are where human judgment, care, and craft get sharper when paired with the tools, not replaced by them.

 One chart makes this concrete.
 Anthropic published it recently, two shapes overlaid that show where things stand right now.